Damage assessed as Storm Arwen clear-up under way

 Storm Arwen: Clear-up operation under way across NE Scotland

-A clean-up operation is under way in north east Scotland after Storm Arwen brought major disruption to transport and power networks.
+A clear-up operation is under way in north east Scotland after Storm Arwen brought major disruption to transport and power networks.

 The extreme weather brought wind gusts in excess of 80mph, with the Met Office issuing a rare red warning from 15:00 on Friday until 02:00 on Saturday.